 Anti-Backsliding Provision: This permit originally established a chloride limit of 230 mg/L at the end of pipe for discharge into class 3B waters.
 Since the issuance of the original permit, chloride standards established in Chapter 1 of the Wyoming Water Quality Rules and Regulations have changed to excluding aquatic life standards for chloride in class 3 waters.
-Therefore, WDEQ has reduced the chloride limit to 2,000 mg/L, per Chapter 2 Wyoming Water Quality Rules and Regulations, Appendix H. WDEQ determines that reducing the chloride limit in this permit conforms to the anti-backsliding requirements established in Section 402(0).2.B.i of the Clean Water Act.
+Therefore, WDEQ has removed the chloride limits, per Chapter 2 Wyoming Water Quality Rules and Regulations, Appendix H. WDEQ determines that removing the chloride limit in this permit conforms to the anti-backsliding requirements established in Section 402(0).2.B.i of the Clean Water Act.